Update Camera Firmware: Some Videoarchiver updates are not compatible with older firmware. Update your camera firmware with the U button.

 |1640 X 1232 at 20 fps||18||26|

 The ACC comes with a lens that has no infrared blocking filter.
 It can see in the light of its own infrared illumination, or its own white illumination.
-As we describe in more detail elsewhere, a mixture of infrared and white light disrupts the color fidelity of the image.
-In particular, green objects appear red or blue.
-In a room with fluorescent and white LED lighting, the camera colors will be accurate.
-When the lights are off and we use the ACC's infrared illumination, the colors will be monochrome.
-You can force the image to be monochrome by setting the saturation to −100.
-Normal color balance we achieve with saturation set to zero.
-Amplification of the color is provided by
+In a room with fluorescent and white LED lighting, the camera colors will be accurate, as in the photographs above.
+A mixture of infrared and white light disrupts the color fidelity of the image, as shown below.

 The Verbose checkbutton turns on additional reporting in the Videoarchiver's text window.
 We get to see the temperature of the microprocessor on the camera, the time taken to download each segment, and the time by which the incoming segments lag behind the local clock.
 This lag is an indication of how well compression is proceeding on the camera.
 If the camera is overheating, or activity in its field of view is excessive, it is possible that the camera will not be able to compress the video stream in real time.
 The lag should be between four and five seconds.
-If it is greater than ten seconds, or is increasing steadily, some problem is slowing down either the compression on the camera or the transfer of the compressed segments to the data acquisition computer.
-The Q button, when provided, downloads and prints out a set of log files from the camera.
+If it is greater than ten seconds, or is increasing steadily, something is slowing down either the compression on the camera or the transfer of the compressed segments to the data acquisition computer.
+The Q button downloads and prints a set of log files from the camera.
 These files can offer clues as to what might be going wrong when video display or recording fails.
+The U button updates the firmware on the camera to match your version of the Videoarchiver.

 Here we list changes in recent versions that will be most noticeable to the user.
 You will find the source code LWDAQ/Tools.